April is Child Abuse Prevention Month

 The first federal piece of legislation to protect children from abuse was the Child Abuse Prevention and Treatment Act (CAPTA), passed in 1974.

-In the early 1980s, Congress — recognizing the rate that children continued to be neglected — made a commitment to implement various solutions to childhood abuse.
-According to Children’s Assessment Center Houston the U.S. Senate and House of Representatives designated the week of June 6-12, 1982 as the first National Child Abuse Prevention Week.
-Shortly thereafter in 1983, the first National Child Abuse Prevention Month was designated in April.
-Government agencies and the public were asked to observe the week with ceremonies and activities to promote healthy, strong families through community support.
+In the early 1980s, Congress — recognized the rate that children continued to be neglected and made a commitment to implement various solutions to childhood abuse.
+According to the Children’s Assessment Center in Houston Texas, the U.S. Senate and House of Representatives designated the week of June 6-12, 1982, as the first National Child Abuse Prevention Week.
+Shortly thereafter, in 1983, the first National Child Abuse Prevention Month was designated in April.
+Government agencies and the public were asked to observe the week with ceremonies and activities to promote healthy, strong families through community support and social connection.

 In 2016, U.S. President Barack Obama continued that tradition of National Childhood Abuse Prevention month with a proclamation that stated, “During National Child Abuse Prevention Month, we recommit to giving every child a chance to succeed and to ensuring that every child grows up in a safe, stable, and nurturing environment that is free from abuse and neglect.”

-97% of adults have even said they would take action on behalf of children, they just aren’t quite sure how to do it.
+97% of adults have even said they would act on behalf of youth to ensure child safety; they just are not sure how to do it.